Authentic Lessons for 21st Century Learning

 Learning Goals

-• Students will be able to recognize the factors that influence students' ability to gain acceptance to the PSE option of their choice.
+• Students will be able to recognize the factors that influence their ability to gain acceptance to the PSE option of their choice.

 • Students will be able to identify at least one solution to fund their postsecondary education.